hyperledger-archives/composer/packages/composer-website/jekylldocs/managing/id-cards-playground.md

 The **My Wallet** screen should now show the new business network card.

-### Creating a business network card using from the Wallet
+### Creating a business network card from the Wallet

 A business network card can be created from the **My Wallet** page, however, a corresponding identity must already have been created in the business network.
 Creating a business network card from the **My Wallet** page requires that you use the same _User ID_, _User Secret_ and the correct _Business network name_ credentials as when the identity was created within the business network.